chackAJMCPE/xhblib/README.md

 Put it inside the solution folder, then in visual studio right-click your solution, add, existing project, go to xhblib directory and double-click the xhblib.vcxproj file.

-## If you have any feature request, or bug fixes make a pull request or a issue
+## If you have any feature request, or bug fixes, make a pull request or a issue